I'm Not Sure I'm The Same Person I Was Before The Pandemic

 Crucially, Tim notes, "people who spend time away from home often experience loneliness and sadness and so there has been a generally accepted notion that this is what triggers nostalgia.
 But now, we think it is the other way around.
 That is, that nostalgia is not the cause of loneliness or sadness but an adaptive response to it."

-Dr Heather Sequeira is a consultant psychologist.
+Dr. Heather Sequeira is a consultant psychologist.
 She says that many of her clients are finding that they cannot 'go back to normal'.
-There is, she explains, "one hell of a lot of pressure to say 'yes' to everything social at the moment and to go back to all the heavy-duty socialising we did before, including heavy drinking.
+There is, she explains, "one hell of a lot of pressure to say 'yes' to everything social at the moment and to go back to all the heavy-duty socializing we did before, including heavy drinking.
 Many people are pressured and conflicted about that."

 Advertisement